Home page | More useful articles | Search for more information | Purple Crayon Bookstores

 Conclusions: Once you know what to look for, the websites of shady agents become easy to spot.
 These websites are strikingly different from the agencies that don't charge fees, because they have to serve a very different purpose.
 Reputable agencies just need to present information about themselves in a business-like way.
 The shady agencies have to reel in new victims.

 Until you develop an eye for the differences, double-check any agent you are interested in by using one or more of the resources in Finding and Choosing Literary Agents.
-Victoria Strauss has also done an excellent analysis of a fake literary agency website--read it for detailed information about what to look for and what should make you suspicious.
+Victoria Strauss has created a guide to How to Spot a Fake Literary Agency--read it for detailed information about what should make you suspicious.

 A Cautionary Tale: Do you find it hard to believe that people would fall for setups like the one I describe above?
 People do, and have for years.
 To better understand how cons like these work, and to learn more about what to watch for, read about Dorothy L. Deering, a sham agent who lived for years on the reading and marketing "fees" she charged her clients, in Ten Percent of Nothing: The Case of the Literary Agent from Hell.
 Her techniques are still in use today....